witalis3/UA3REO-DDC-Transceiver/README.md

 ## Management

 * **AF GAIN** - Volume
-* **SHIFT / GAIN** - When the SHIFT function is active - smooth offset from the selected transceiver frequency.
+* **RIT / GAIN** - When the RIT function is active - smooth offset from the selected transceiver frequency.
 Inactive - IF gain control
 * **ENC MAIN** - Main encoder for frequency control and menu settings
 * **ENC 2** - Auxiliary encoder for menu operation.
 In normal mode, quickly switches the frequency, in CW fast change WPM
 * **ENC 2[click]** - In CW mode, toggles between fast step and WPM selection, in other modes it opens the bandwidth properties.